These S’mores are a festive and fun holiday dessert for the whole family.

 Just when you think s’mores couldn’t get any better, they do.

-No need to wait for Christmas to enjoy these treats, just change up the color for any holiday or special occasion.
+No need to wait for Christmas to enjoy these treats, just change up the colors for any holiday or special occasion.

 Graham crackers, roasted marshmallows, milk chocolate bars (the thinnest version of the chocolate bar works nicely), red/green/white candy melts, and Christmas candy toppings.

-Break each full graham cracker into 2 squares and lay one of the halves flat-side up (this will bet he bottom of the s’more).
+Break each full graham cracker into 2 squares and lay one of the halves flat-side up (this will be the bottom of the s’more).

 Top the graham cracker halve (with the flat side up) with half of a milk chocolate bar.

-Top the chocolate bar with 2 roasted marshmallows.
+Then add the chocolate bar with 2 roasted marshmallows.

-Top the marshmallows with a graham cracker halve that’s flat-side down.
+Next, top the marshmallows with a graham cracker halve that’s flat-side down.

 Gently push down the top graham cracker to evenly spread the marshmallows over the chocolate.
-Repeat for the remaining graham crackers, chocolate and marshmallows.

 Lay the s’mores on the pan so there is an equal amount of space in between each one.

 Working with one color at a time, melt the candy melts according to the directions on the package.

 Then quickly top with candy sprinkles while the candy coating is still wet.

 Repeat for the remaining s’mores.